Postgraduate Teaching Assistant opportunities

 Postgraduate Teaching Assistant (PGTA)

-• PGTA roles are available in the following areas: Biomechanics and Motor Control; Sport Physiology and Nutrition / Physiology; Clinical Exercise Physiology; Biosciences; and Physical Education and Sport Pedagogy.
+• PGTA roles are available in the following areas: Biomechanics and Motor Control; Psychology; and Strength and Conditioning.

 • Job Family and Grade: Specialist and Supporting Academic (SSA) Grade 5.